flutter/website/cookbook/persistance/key-value.md

 In example above we load data from `counter` key, if it not exists, `0` is returned.

 For saving data we call `set` method.
 Note that data is persisted asynchronously.
-If you want to get notified when data is saved use `commit()` function.
+If we want to get notified when data is saved use `commit()` function.

 Setter and getter methods are available for all primitive types.